 “Iliera.
 She just…”

 Explosions ripped through the enemy ship as I unleashed wave after wave of attacks.
-Without Iliera, the Legion would destroy Azeroth.
+Without Iliera, the Yunai would rebuild their forces and return to destroy Azirin.
 I would die this day.
-We would all die today.
-So, I wanted to make sure I took as many of these demons with me as he could.
+We would all die .
+So, I wanted to make sure I took as many of these Yunai with me as I could.

 Here in the darkness of death, Iliera was left with one nagging feeling.